1Give your form a name. For this example, we are manually entering a contact form, so we’ll use the name Contact form.

 3Find the form located in the source code.
 Open a search box by entering Control + F (Command + F for Macs) and typing “<form” in the search box.

 4This search will lead you to the line of code containing the form.
-Here you see the Attribute Type is “Class“, followed by your form’s name in quotation marks.
-As a general rule, you are looking for the Attribute Type: “ID“, “Class” or “Name“.
-Make sure to change the Attribute Type to represent this on the WhatConverts Add a Web Form menu (See step two).
+Here you see the Attribute Type is “Class“, followed by the value to add to WhatConverts in quotation marks.
+As a general rule, you are looking for the Attribute Type: “ID“, “Class“, “ActionName“.

 5Copy your form attribute.